phamlequang/turtle/README.md

 ## Backlogs

-- Ability to define arbitrary patterns for path replacement.
 - Better UI for status command.
 - Load config from different file for different projects.
 - Ability to define arbitrary command shortcuts.